SuperRunt/ParseHelpers/README.md

 When offline, I store any updates or new entries using CoreData.
 You can see the data structure and methods creating and fetching stored objects in the UnsyncedObjects class.
+Since you can't just store a PFObject 'as is' in a persistent store, I also created a value transformer for it.
+(Note how I deal with several user accounts in same app here and in the UnsyncedObject class).

 In the app delegate, you'll see how I sync the data with the server when back online.

 I tried to use the PFQueryTableViewController, but I couldn't since the objects property (the list of PFObjects returned when the controller runs it's queryForTable).
 The